 Absent other compelling reasons to change, you are better served spending your time prospecting than completing an RFP.

 Are you absolutely changing or adding providers?
 I have asked this question dozens of times.
 Sometimes the client will tell you that they are not likely to change.
-Then you know that completing the RFP means you are taking a flyer.
+What is an rfp in sales?
+RFP means you are taking a flyer then you can complete it .
 On more than a few occasions clients have told me that they are absolutely changing or adding new partners.

 Your odds are improved if the current provider is being removed or new suppliers added.